UCL/ECON-CLUSTER/README.md

 Any SFTP service can be used to transfer files to and from the CS HPC.
 Popular SFTP include [WinSCP](https://winscp.net/eng/index.php) or [FileZilla](https://filezilla-project.org/)

-# 5. Accessing compute nodes: Sun Grid Engine
+# 3. Accessing compute nodes: Sun Grid Engine

 To ensure your jobs run as quickly as possible the cluster uses the Sun Grid Engine© (SGE) solution to keep track of what resources are available.
 Depending on the load, the jobs you submit will either be instantly scheduled to a compute node or placed in a queue until the resources requested become available.

+There are two types of sessions

 ## 5.1.
 Interactive sessions